dlukerogers/about-me/README.md

 I definitely relate to the statement made above.
 I believe I learned more during my time at the company I was at before Code Fellows than during my time in college.
 This is because I am a hands-on learner.
 The experience I gain is more important to my learning.
 I think that my experiences at my previous company will help me in this new endeavor at Code Fellows because I learned how to manage my time and juggle multiple projects at once.
 Today was the hardest day so far at Code Fellows.
 I felt scattered when it came to learning loops and the logic behind them.
 I think it is because I tried to take notes as the teacher was teaching and got too focused on that, that I missed what she was actually trying to teach us.
 I need to learn when to pause my note-taking and just listen to really absorb the information being taught.

+#### Learning Journal: 04

+My main motivation for learning is to apply what I learn to my future work so that my work will be remarkable and make a difference in the lives of others.
+I also am motivated by my curiosity and passion for this subject.
+It's been one of my only passions so far in life and I want to make sure I learn as much as I can about it.
+Today went very well in terms of my learning.
+I felt like the material from yesterday really clicked today and I understood the material for today.
+I definitely focused on listening at certain points of the lecture where I was more shaky on the material instead of trying to take notes.
+This worked as I began to understand the material better.